pswitchy/Rule-Engine/README.md

 ### Postman

 You can use Postman to test the API endpoints.
-Import the provided Postman collection (located in the `postman/` directory) and use it to send requests to the backend.
+Import the Postman collection and use it to send requests to the backend.

 ### Jest